hestiacp/hestiacp/docs/docs/server-administration/firewall.md

 ## How do I setup an IPSet blacklist or whitelist?

-IPSet are large lists of IP adresses or subnets.
+IPSet are large lists of IP addresses or subnets.
 They can be used for blacklists and whitelists.

 1. Navigate to the server settings by clicking the <i class="fas fa-fw fa-cog"><span class="visually-hidden">Server</span></i> icon in the top right.
 2. Click the **<i class="fas fa-fw fa-shield-alt"></i> Firewall** button.